 8) Improvement of conversion optimization

 Paradoxically, some Filipinos are impulsive buyers while some will not buy unless they are 100% sure of the purchase.
 We usually rely on social media channels to determine whether something is a good buy or not.
-As part of digital marketing initiatives, converting traffic into qualified business lead and then a paying customer is critical.
+As part of digital marketing initiatives, converting traffic into a qualified business lead and then a paying customer is critical.
 Conversion optimization will be significant in the coming months and years.

 9) Diversification of social media